ryssbowh/craft-themes/DEVELOPERS.md

 });
 ```

-Your field displayer class must implements `FieldDisplayerInterface` class and define the field it can handle in its `getFieldTarget` method.
+Your field displayer class must implements `FieldDisplayerInterface` class (`FieldDisplayer` model should be used to extend from) and define the field it can handle in its `getFieldTarget` method.
 Registering a field displayer with a handle already existing will **replace** the current displayer.

 To hook in the backend Vue system, register a js file with a bundle :